olegtarasov/conda-export/readme.md

 # conda-export

-An alternative to `conda env export` that helps create portable environment specifications with minimal number of packages.
+An alternative to `conda env export` that helps create portable environment specifications with minimum number of packages.

-Resulting specification is similar to `conda env export --from-history`, but also includes packages that were installed using `pip`.
+Conda-export creates environment specifications which contain only top-level (non-transient) dependencies.
+It tries to minimize specific version information and total number of packages, so that the resulting spec maximizes [upgradability](https://pythonspeed.com/articles/conda-dependency-management/#three-kinds-of-dependency-specification).
+At the same time, it respects specific package versions that were used while creating the environment.
+If, at some point, you installed a package with explicit version (e. g.
+`conda install pytorch=1.9.0`), `conda-export` will include this specific version in the resulting spec file.

 ## Installation